d4ndox/mnp/README.md

 #### 3. Monitor /tmp/wallet:

 This allows interaction with any scripting language (perl, python, ...)
-Use "--exclude <pattern>" to exclude files from beeing monitored.

 ```bash
 $ inotifywait -m /tmp/mywallet/ -e close_write -r |